Olive Oil Coffee Cake with Crumb Topping

 Cake.

-That’s how you make a truly showstoppping coffee cake in my book.
+That’s how you make a showstoppping coffee cake in my book.

-Click to view or purchase my favorite offset spatula set on Amazon [aff. link].
+You can find my favorite offset spatula set on Amazon [aff. link], or in my Amazon store here.

 The Other Cinnamon

-Also, did you know there are two types of cinnamon?
+Did you know there are four types of cinnamon?

-Ceylon cinnamon is slightly sweeter in taste and smell, and actually has some really cool health benefits—it’s great for regulating insulin levels, lowering blood pressure, and may even help prevent or treat cancer.
+Ceylon cinnamon is sweeter than cassia cinnamon, and, of the four cinnamons, offers the greatest health benefits: it helps regulate insulin levels, lowers blood pressure, and may even help prevent or treat cancer.

 Print Recipe